 Other useful companion plants that protect growing strawberries, but that don’t have applications are harvested for protecting strawberries, including borage, bluebonnets (lupin found in Texas), lupin (the larger flowering plants found in temperate climates)k horseradish, and rhubarb.
 These planting principles could also apply to commercial plantings, although they would complicate harvest.

 All of These Home Remedies Have Commercial Applications

 The protective value of certain spices, fruits, herbs, and vegetables has not escaped commercial strawberry growers.
 In some countries, especially in Japan, tiny amounts of essential oil are combined with chitosan to be sprayed on fresh-picked fruit so it will not decay on the way to the supermarket.

-Chitosan is a complex sugar, so complex that it acts as fiber.
+Chitosan is a complex sugar, so complex that it acts like fiber.
 It’s extracted from the shells of crabs, lobsters, and shrimp.
 A vegan version of chitosan can be made from mushrooms.
 Chitosan is safe for people, pets, and wildlife.
-It has the appearance of a creamy foam.
+It has the appearance of creamy foam.

 Chitosan can be sprayed in the strawberry patch to protect strawberries from fungi while they are still on the plant.
 It can be mixed with tiny amounts of the essential oils of the plants mentioned in this article to keep strawberries from going bad once they are picked.